Catching Up on the Poppy Hills Renovation in One Post (Updated)

 March 3, 2014

-Note: The Poppy Hills Renovation Blog is tracking the entire project, from when the course closed March 11, 2013 until it opens April 4, 2014.
+Note: The Poppy Hills Renovation Blog tracked the entire project, from when the course closed March 11, 2013, until it opened April 4, 2014.

 Trying to catch up on the 13-month Poppy Hills Renovation?
 Here is your tutorial: